12. Charts

 12.5.
 Add a color

-What important facet of the data is this chart not showing?
+What important fact in the data is this chart not showing?
 There are two Robinson models in the ranking.
 It might be nice to emphasize them.

 Note

-Remember how, if we change a variable, future cells that use that variable won’t change unless we run them again?
-When you go back and make these changes, make sure to run all of the cells that come after them, otherwise you may not get the results you’re expecting.
+Remember: If we change a variable, future cells that use that variable won’t change unless we run them again.
+When you go back and make these changes, make sure to run all of the cells that come after them as well, otherwise you may not get the results you’re expecting.

-Rerun all of the cells after that one to update everything you’re working with and add the new column.
-Now, when you inspect your merged_list variable the ranking you should see the latimes_make column included.
+Now, when you inspect your merged_list variable, you should see the latimes_make column included.

 merged_list.info()